Status: October 2022

 3.1 Purpose of processing and legal basis

-When using these general data and information, I do not draw any conclusions about the data subject.
-Rather, this information is needed to (1) correctly deliver the content of my website, (2) optimize the content of my website, and (3) ensure the long-term functionality of my information technology systems and the technology of our website.
-These collected personal data and information are evaluated exclusively by me in order to increase data protection and data security.
+When using these general data and informations, I do not draw any conclusions about the data subject.
+Rather, these informations are needed to (1) correctly deliver the content of my website, (2) optimize the content of my website, and (3) ensure the long-term functionality of my information technology systems and the technology of our website.
+These collected personal data and informations are evaluated exclusively by me in order to increase data protection and data security.
 The personal data of the server log files are stored separately from any personal data provided by a data subject.

 The legal basis for the temporary storage of personal data and log files is Art.
 6 para.
 1 lit. f DS-GVO for the protection of my interests…